Continual Learning with Columnar Spiking Neural Networks: Abstract

 \section{Abstract}

-This study investigates columnar-organized spiking neural networks (SNNs) for continual learning and catastrophic forgetting.
-Using CoLaNET (Columnar Layered Network), we show that microcolumns adapt most efficiently to new tasks when they lack shared structure with prior learning.
+Continual learning is a key feature of biological neural systems, but artificial neural networks often suffer from catastrophic forgetting.
+Instead of backpropagation, biologically plausible learning algorithms may enable stable continual learning.
+This study proposes columnar-organized spiking neural networks (SNNs) with local learning rules for continual learning and catastrophic forgetting.
+Using CoLaNET (Columnar Layered Network), we show that its microcolumns adapt most efficiently to new tasks when they lack shared structure with prior learning.
 We demonstrate how CoLaNET hyperparameters govern the trade-off between retaining old knowledge (stability) and acquiring new information (plasticity).
-Our optimal configuration learns ten sequential MNIST tasks effectively, maintaining 92\% accuracy on each.
+We evaluate CoLaNET on two benchmarks: Permuted MNIST (ten sequential pixel-permuted tasks) and a two-task MNIST/EMNIST setup.
+Our model learns ten sequential tasks effectively, maintaining 92\% accuracy on each.
 It shows low forgetting, with only 4\% performance degradation on the first task after training on nine subsequent tasks.

 \keywords{continual learning \and catastrophic forgetting \and spiking neural network \and local learning}